mablanco/docker-adoptopenjdk8-jre-hotspot/README.md

 # docker-adoptopenjdk8-jre-hotspot

 Docker image for AdoptOpenJDK 8 JRE, a project that produces prebuilt binaries from OpenJDK class libraries and a choice of either the OpenJDK HotSpot o Eclipse OpenJ9 VM (<https://adoptopenjdk.net/>).
+Since July 2021, this project was rebranded as Temurin but this image will keep the AdoptOpenJDK name in order to ensure compatibility with deployments of previous versions.

-This image is built upon Debian Buster slim image.
+This image is built upon Debian Bullseye slim image.
 It offers OpenJDK 8 (LTS) with HotSpot JRE.
 It's a good choice for running Java applications on modern Linux distros that don't support old OpenJDK versions.

 ## How to use this image